Banitongwa7/AgriML-Hackathon/README.md

 - To optimize resource utilization and enhance data analysis in agriculture.
 - To provide recommendations to optimize agricultural practices and enhance farming outcomes.

-### Alt. goal

-- To connect users with potential customers.

 ### Some pages

 #### Onboarding